Jal Mahal Jaipur – Timings, Ticket Price, History & Visitor Guide

 How to Reach Jal Mahal

-Jal Mahal is conveniently located in Jaipur, making it easily accessible by various modes of transportation.
+Jal Mahal is conveniently located in Jaipur, making it easily accessible by various modes of transport.

 By Air

-The nearest airport to Jal Mahal is the Jaipur International Airport, located about 15 kilometres away.
-The airport is well-connected to major cities in India and abroad.
-From the airport, one can hire a taxi or take a pre-booked cab to reach Jal Mahal.
+The nearest airport to Jal Mahal is Jaipur International Airport, which is about 15 kilometers away.
+The airport is well connected to major cities in India and abroad.
+From the airport, you can hire a taxi or take a pre-booked cab to reach Jal Mahal.

 By Train

-Jaipur Junction is the main railway station in Jaipur, situated about 10 kilometres from Jal Mahal.
-The railway station is well-connected to major cities across India.
-From the railway station, visitors can hire a taxi, auto-rickshaw, or take a local bus to reach Jal Mahal.
+Jaipur Junction is the main railway station of Jaipur, located about 10 kilometers from Jal Mahal.
+The railway station is well connected to major cities across India.
+From the railway station, visitors can take a taxi or auto-rickshaw or local bus to reach the Jal Mahal.

 By Road